Space4444/StarFlight/README.md

 This is simple space game where you control a spacecraft and dodge asteroids.
 It is made with [Unity](https://unity.com/) and C# and can be played on Android, Windows or Web.
-The latest version is currently built only for Android and Web

 ## [Web demo](https://space4444.github.io/StarFlight)